ClozapineReturn to Clozapine overview

 - Tell your midwife or doctor that you are taking clozapine, and they can help you to look out for these side-effects.

-- Bottle feeding may be better for the baby if you take clozapine.
+- Bottle feeding is better for the baby if you take clozapine.

 If you start or stop smoking while you are taking clozapine, you may have to change your dose